OpenRoberta/openroberta-lab/README.md

 Open Roberta Lab
 ================

+### please read the file IMPORTANT_CHANGE.MD

+escpecially if you have forked or cloned the robertalab repository in the past!

 ### Introduction

+The source of the openroberta lab are stored in the Github repository `https://github.com/OpenRoberta/openroberta-lab`.

 The steps below explain how to get started with the sources.
 If you just want to run the server locally, please have a look into the [wiki - installation](https://github.com/OpenRoberta/openroberta-lab/wiki/Installation).
 If you want to contribute, please get in touch with us, see [wiki - Community](https://github.com/OpenRoberta/openroberta-lab/wiki/Community) before you start.

 After a fresh git clone you get the **openroberta-lab** project folder.
-It includes almost everything you need to setup and extend your own browser programming environment.
+It includes almost everything you need to setup and extend your own openrobertalab server.
 License information is available in the **docs** folder.

 Things you need on your computer: